codeswot/dogo/README.md

 - Get a list of dog breeds.
 - Get a list of sub-breeds for a specific breed.

-## Overview

-DogoApp is a user interface built on top of the Dogo API and the `dogos_repository`.
-It allows users to perform the following actions:

-- View random dog images.
-- Select a specific dog breed.
-- View a list of sub-breeds for a selected breed.
-- View a gallery of dog images based on breed or sub-breed.

-## Features

-- Retrieve random dog images.
-- Get a list of dog breeds.
-- Get a list of sub-breeds for a specific breed.
-- View dog images by breed or sub-breed in a gallery.

 ## Installation

 To use the DogoApp, follow these installation instructions: